-Rubella in a pregnant woman may be asymptomatic or characterized by upper respiratory tract symptoms, mild fever, conjunctivitis, lymphadenopathy (especially in the suboccipital and posterior auricular areas), and a maculopapular rash.
+In a pregnant woman, rubella may be asymptomatic or characterized by upper respiratory tract symptoms, mild fever, conjunctivitis, lymphadenopathy (especially in the suboccipital and posterior auricular areas), and a maculopapular rash.
 This illness may be followed by joint symptoms.

 In the fetus, there may be no effects, death in utero, or multiple anomalies referred to as congenital rubella syndrome (CRS).
 The most frequent abnormalities include